-key markets for CordLife in the fu- company to fully roll out its Indian ture," Mr Fang says.
-"There are operation in early 2008. very few cord blood banks operathuge middle class."
+"India is undoubtedly one of the key markets for CordLife in the future," Mr Fang says.
+"There are very few cord blood banks operating in India at the moment.
+It's a highly educated market, led by a huge middle class."